-Thirteen years ago, I was diagnosed with Gleason 6 prostate cancer(PC) and against the advice of five medical professionals, including my wife, chose not to have an intervention.
-I was fortunate because my urologist knew me, and while he recommended that I have a radical prostatectomy (RP), he said, “Mark, I know you well enough to know that you won’t do this.”
+Sixteen years ago, I was diagnosed with Gleason 6 prostate cancer(PCa) and against the advice of five medical professionals, including my wife, chose not to have intervention.
+I was fortunate because my urologist knew me, and while he recommended that I have a radical prostatectomy (RP), “Mark, I know you well enough to know that you won’t do this.”, he said.
 He gave me the name of a patient who had chosen not to have an intervention.
-That person gave me much hope and launched me on the most fascinating journey of my life–a journey at times wrenchingly stressful, uncertain, but in the end rich.
+That person gave me so much hope and launched me on the most fascinating journey of my life–a journey at times wrenchingly stressful, uncertain, but in the end rich.
 I found I had to make my decisions without clear information provided by the medical system regarding the side effects of the recommended intervention.
-It is important to know too that I am just a simple farm boy from Bucks County Pa, maybe not that different from you.
+It is important to know too, that I am just a simple farm boy from Bucks County PA, maybe not that different from you.

-This journey has led me to better understand the tremendous forces impacting a medical system comprised of well-meaning doctors whose desire to provide the best care is contaminated by conflicts of interest that at times deprive them of their ability to function objectively.
+This journey has led me to better understand the tremendous forces impacting a medical system comprised of well-meaning doctors, whose desire to provide the best care is contaminated by conflicts of interest that at times deprive them of their ability to function objectively.
 They are good people navigating in a broken medical system.
 I have the advantage of not worrying about my suing myself if I screw up, or of possible lost revenue.
 Hence, the lens of my inner compass is very clear.

-Originally, we only selected men on AS to be on our board, but some of our members who had an intervention and were devastated insisted on participating.
+Originally, we only selected men on AS to be on our board, but some of our members who had an intervention and were devastated, insisted on participating.
 They felt they needed to support this process to help the next generation of prostate cancer patients.

-Mark Lichty – 8/2018
+Mark Lichty – Updated 7/2021